 11. In a case of ballot for election, a majority of the votes shall be necessary to an election.
 When there is not such a majority on the first ballot, the process shall be repeated until a majority is obtained.
 In all balloting blanks shall be rejected, may not be counted in the enumeration of votes, and may not be reported by the tellers.

 RULE XXI

-RESTRICTIONS ON CERTAIN BILLS

-Reservation of certain points of order 1.
-At the time a general appropria-
+RESTRICTIONS ON CERTAIN BILLS Reservation of certain points of order

-At the time a general appropriation bill is reported, all points of order against provisions therein shall be considered as reserved.
+1. At the time a general appropriation bill is reported, all points of order against provisions therein shall be considered as reserved.

 General appropriation bills and amendments